Student-centric advice and objective recommendations

 Virginia Commonwealth University

-- Amount: Full cost of attending, including room and board
+- Amount: $8,000 up to full cost of tuition and room and board

 Virginia Military Institute